Line Tool

 Minimum line length: Very short lines (under 0.1 units) are automatically cancelled to prevent accidental dots or clicks from creating visible marks.

-Context-aware markers: Arrow markers automatically use the current stroke colour for visual consistency, ensuring arrowheads match their line.
+Context-aware markers: In straight and curved modes, arrow markers automatically use the current stroke colour for visual consistency, ensuring arrowheads match their line.

 SVG marker definitions: Arrowheads are created as reusable SVG <marker> elements stored in the document's <defs> section for efficient rendering.